binfalse/docker-auto-update/README.md

 ## Installation

 To install the Docker Auto-Update tool, you may clone the [repository at GitHub](https://github.com/binfalse/docker-auto-update).
+Then,

+1. move the `docker-updater.sh` script to `/etc/cron.daily/docker-updater.sh`
+2. move the `docker-updater` config file to `/etc/default/docker-updater`
+3. update the setup in `/etc/default/docker-updater` -- at least set `ENABLED=1`
-Then move the `docker-updater.sh` script to `/etc/cron.daily/docker-updater.sh` and create a list of Docker Compose config files in `/etc/docker-compose-auto-update.conf` - one path to a `docker-compose.yml` per line.
+4. create a list of Docker Compose config files in `/etc/docker-compose-auto-update.conf` - one path to a `docker-compose.yml` per line.

 If you're running a Debian-based system, you may instead [use my apt-repository to install the Docker-Tools](https://binfalse.de/software/apt-repo/).